xavdid/advent-of-code/blog/src/content/writeups/2023/4/index.md

         ...
 ```

 1. When we calculate winners for each card, we also add it to the dict if it's not there already.
-Reading a key and ignoring it looks a little weird, but it ensures we're using our `defaultdict`'s initializer.
-If we manually assigned `1`, then it becomes important that that assignment stay in sync with whatever the `defaultdict` is doing.
-Another option I considered was using a regular dict with a lot of `.get` calls, but that ended up being way more code for little benefit.
 2. We switched to multiplication!
 Instead of incrementing by 1, we increment based on the number of copies of the current card.

 And that'll do it!
 These puzzles have been all over the place with the amount of code required, but hey, [puzzle difficulty is tricky](https://old.reddit.com/r/adventofcode/comments/7idn6k/question_why_does_the_difficulty_vary_so_much/dqy08tk/)!